shubhamgupta5893/shubhamgupta5893.github.io/about.md

 cta: newsletter
 title: About Me
 permalink: /about/
+published: true
 ---

 # Hi There!

-My name is Barry and I'm from NYC.
-I'm the [Director of Technical Product at DoSomething.org](https://www.linkedin.com/in/bazclark) where I serve as the chief unblocker within our engineering team.
+My name is Shubham and I am currently living in Delhi-NCR.
+I'm the [PhD Student@IIT-Delhi](https://www.linkedin.com/in/shubhamguptaiitd/) where I am working on Graph Representation Learning.

 ![DoSomething.org Tech Team - End of 2013]({{ site.imagesurl }}/DoSomething-Tech-Team.jpg "DoSomething.org Tech Team - End of 2013")